ventrec/csv-reader/readme.md

-# A CSV reader build with vue and electron
+# A CSV reader built with vue and electron

 This is my first attempt at an electron app.
 Feel free to contribute.